Find in All Diagrams (eaUtils enhanced version)

 Pending a future enhancement in Sparx built-in EA Find in all Diagrams, an enhanced version has been implemented in eaUtils add-in:

 - Support the Image Asset usage from boundary diagram objects.

-The Find in All Diagrams is available via a right click on a element, Extensions > eaUtils > [Browser] Find in All Diagrams, or using the ALT + U keyboard shortcut (if enabled in the general settings).
+The Find in All Diagrams is available via a right click on a element or a connector, Extensions > eaUtils > [Browser] Find in All Diagrams, or using the Alt + U keyboard shortcut (if enabled in the general settings).

 The screenshot below illustrates eaUtils Find in All Diagrams for a UML class:

-The screenshot below illustrates eaUtils Find in All Diagrams from the instance of a class.
+The screenshot below illustrates eaUtils Find in All Diagrams for the instance of a class:

 Used with Image Asset elements, as an alternative to EA Image Library since version 13, I found that Sparx EA Find in all Diagrams does not support the diagram usage in the following scenario:

 - Create an image or boundary from the Common toolbox on the diagram.